barry-ran/QtScrcpy/README.md

 ## DEVELOP
 [DEVELOP](docs/DEVELOP.md)

+Everyone is welcome to maintain this project and contribute your own code, but please follow these requirements:
+1. pr please mention the dev branch, not the master branch
+2. Please rebase dev before mentioning pr
+3. pr please submit on the principle of a small number of times (a small function point is recommended to mention a pr)
+4. Please keep the code style consistent with the existing style

 ## Why develop QtScrcpy?
 There are several reasons listed as below according to importance (high to low).
 1. In the process of learning Qt, I need a real project to try